Florents-Tselai/spat/README.md

 [![Build Status](https://github.com/Florents-Tselai/spat/actions/workflows/build.yml/badge.svg)](https://github.com/Florents-Tselai/spat/actions)

 **spat** is a Redis-like in-memory data structure server embedded in Postgres.
-The data model is key-value, but many different kinds of values are supported.

-Data is stored in Postgres shared memory. thus, you don't need an external caching service, while at the same time, you can easily manage your caching layer within your SQL queries.
+Data is stored in Postgres shared memory.
+The data model is key-value.
+Keys are strings, but values can be strings, lists, sets, hashes or sorted sets.

+With **spat**:
+- Tou don't need to maintain an external caching server.
+- You can access and CRUD your cache within your SQL queries.
+- You can express powerful logic by using data structures like lists and sets in your SQL queries.

 ```sql
 SELECT SPSET('key', 'value');